Easy Lemon Pound Cake

 Sometimes, simplicity is all that’s needed.
 This easy lemon pound cake is simply that—easy and delicious.
 It’s simple and straightforward, using ingredients you may already have on hand.

-What you taste is simply… lemon.
-Pure and simple.
+What you taste is simply lemon—pure and simple.
 The combination of freshly squeezed lemon juice and freshly grated lemon zest creates a lemony flavor that is pure and sweet enough to balance.

 In fact, we don’t even add the sweet lemon syrup common to many lemon loaf recipes.
 We think the lemon glaze icing makes it sweet enough.
 Most importantly, we wanted to eliminate a couple of steps and make it live up to its name: a simple and Easy Lemon Loaf Cake.

-Lemon Loaf Ingredients
+Lemon Pound Cake Key Ingredients

 Gather these simple ingredients (exact measurements are in the recipe card at the bottom of this post):